-Under the Director Plan, each non-employee director is eligible to receive an annual retainer of \$30,000 (increased to \$35,000 for 2016) for serving on the board of directors, an additional annual retainer of \$50,000 for serving as the chair or lead director of the board of directors, an additional annual retainer of \$20,000 for serving as chair of the audit committee, an additional annual retainer of \$15,000 for serving as chair of the audit committee, an additional annual retainer of \$15,000 for serving as chair of the organization and compensation committee, an additional annual retainer of \$10,000 for serving as chair of the nominating and corporate governance committee, and an additional annual retainer of \$5,000 for serving as chair of any other committee.
-In addition, each non-employee director is entitled to \$2,000 for each in-person or telephonic board meeting he or she attends by telephone.
+In 2018, under the Director Plan, each non-employee director is eligible to receive an annual retainer of \$40,000 for serving on the board of directors, an additional annual retainer of \$50,000 for serving as the chair or lead director of the board of directors, an additional annual retainer of \$20,000 for serving as chair of the Audit Committee, an additional annual retainer of \$15,000 for serving as chair of the Organization and Compensation Committee, an additional annual retainer of \$10,000 for serving as chair of the Nominating and Corporate Governance Committee, and an additional annual retainer of \$5,000 for serving as chair of any other committee.
+In addition, each non-employee director is entitled to \$2,000 for each in-person or telephonic board meeting he or she attends and \$1,000 for each in-person board meeting he or she attends by telephone.
 Each non-employee director is also entitled to \$1,750 for each in-person or telephonic committee meeting he or she attends and \$875 for each in-person committee meeting he or she attends by telephone.